-A: If you discover a missing part during assembly, please email the Vision Grills customer support team (email@example.com) for shipment of the part.
+A: If you discover a missing part during assembly, please email the Vision Grills customer support team (firstname.lastname@example.org).

 A: Should any parts be broken or cracked when delivered, please contact the Vision Grills customer support team (email@example.com) for replacement.
 Warranty claims require proof of purchase and a photo of the damaged part.

 Q: The gaskets on my grill are burned or falling off.
 What should I do?